pmacdonald15/book-search-engine/README.md

 # book-search-engine

 ## Description:
 The Book search engine uses the MERN stack and with a React front end, MongoDB database, and Node js & Express js server.
-It's set up to allow users to save book searches to their profile and view the books and their details.
-The application is built using Google Books API so that users can click a link that takes them to google books.
-The search engine is built with GraphQL API and Apollo Server.
+The user is able to search for a book and then the Google API allows them to click a link that will take them to that book in Google Books.
+The user may also save their book searches.

   # Table of Contents